 Arrangements for sorting out Liz’s financial affairs are underway.
 This is made much easier by the fact she had made a valid will expressing her wishes.
 I cannot stress highly enough the importance of making a will – everyone should do so, to ensure that your loved ones are provided for in accordance with your wishes after your death.

 There’s a lot to sort out following a death and at a time when everyone is grieving, I recommend taking some pressure off the family by using a specialist lawyer, even if things look to be pretty straight forward.
 This does not need to be expensive and has certainly provided our family with peace of mind.
 It’s possible to access a lot of information online, although we found some things confusing and being able to have a video call with our lawyer when we could have all of our questions answered was so useful and put our minds at rest.

 There’s a lot to do when someone dies and it can seem very daunting, especially in this time of COVID-19 and nothing is as we knew it.
 Allowing those who understand what needs to be done to guide you through the maze is critical and will allow you that all-important time to grieve.

 I wanted to write this personal blog during Mental Health Awareness week to share my family’s story in the hope that the information here might help another family going through a similar experience.

-Our legal support is kindly being provided by Ceri Webster, Associate at Hugh James.
+Our legal support is kindly being provided by Ceri Webster, Senior Associate at Hugh James.